Wednesday, October 14, 2009

 Summary:

-begins with Spike Witwicky in a full body cast in a hospital.
+Story one begins with Spike Witwicky in a full body cast in a hospital.
 He is greeted by a Colonel and two UN men.
 They ask how he got here and he relates a story how he was part of a team hunting down Decepticon/Transformers survivors in the ruins of New York.
 They had found Thrust previously and this time were pursuing Ravage, who was hiding out in a building.
 Spike finds him and takes him down, but not before falling through the floor and injuring himself first.
 The men ask if he wants to join Skywatch, which has been completely revamped of late.
 He agrees and learns the new Skywatch commander is none other then his father!

 Story two is about Bumblebee.
 He's hiding out in the ruins of a Earth city somewhere, trying to evade a human strike team out to get TFs.
 However, while hiding, he realizes there are humans at risk and risks his own life to save them before their building collapses.
 Meanwhile, the hit squad use his distraction to try and destroy him.
 Before they succeed, Optimus Prime and the Autobots arrive and save him.
 Ratchet later tells him they found him by monitoring the humans comm channels--Prime knew that sooner or later Bumblebee wouldn't be able to resist showing himself to save someone.